sillsdev/docu-notion/README.md

 # Instructions

-## 1. Set up your documentation site.
+## 1. Set up your documentation site

 First, prepare your markdown-based static file system like [Docusaurus](https://docusaurus.io/).
 For a shortcut with github actions, search, and deployment to github pages, you can just copy [this template](https://github.com/sillsdev/docu-notion-sample-site).